aguirre-matteo/website/content/blog/linux/luks/index.md

 ## Requirements
-Before continuing with the guide, we should first install the `cryptsetup` package, which provides the utils for managing LUKS.
+Before continuing with the guide, we should first install the `cryptsetup` package, which provides the utilities for managing LUKS.

 If we are using Debian/Ubuntu we must run: